Get

 If your poor pup just got hurt, you may be wondering if you can use hydrogen peroxide to clean their wound.
 Or maybe they ingested something that they shouldn’t, and you’re considering giving them hydrogen peroxide to help them throw up.
 Before reaching for the hydrogen peroxide bottle in the cupboard, you should understand the risks involved.

 So can you use hydrogen peroxide on dogs?
-The general guidelines for this are clear: Never use it on your dog unless specifically advised by your veterinarian.
+The general guidelines for this are clear: Never use hydrogen peroxide on your dog unless it is specifically advised by a veterinarian.
 Here’s what you need to know about using hydrogen peroxide on dogs, the situations in which you can use it on your pet, the risks, and the best alternatives that you should turn to.

 dogster face divider